Who are you?

 “I love leading food tours mostly because…”

-The people who make the foods we share seem to love engaging with the people on the tour; they’re passionate about what they’re selling that I find it hugely inspiring.
+The people who make the foods we share seem to love engaging with the people on the tour; they’re so passionate about what they’re selling and I find that to be hugely inspiring.

 “I love Bath because…”

-It’s lively, innovative, creative… sometimes the city can come across as a bit self-interested at times, but even though there’s a stuffy element there’s also lots and lots new lively people coming in to the city, which gives the city lots of life.
-Having the universities and the tourists really makes it a wonderfully lively place and I just love the buzz the city has, and the many different types of people that make it such an interesting place where there’s always something different going on, to draw interest.
+It’s lively, innovative, creative… sometimes the city can come across as a bit self-interested, but even though there’s a stuffy element there’s also lots and lots of new, lively people coming in to the city, which gives the city lots of life.
+Having the universities and the tourists really makes it a wonderfully lively place and I just love the buzz the city has, and the many different types of people that make it such an interesting place, where there’s always something different going on to draw interest.